Blast Corps: Development

 Blast Corps was among Rare's first games for the Nintendo 64 and led a run of seven critically acclaimed Rare titles for the console.
-The game's production began in early 1996.
+The game's production began in 1995.
 The development team consisted of four recent graduates, though it expanded at times to seven concurrent staff.
 Martin Wakeley became the game's lead designer.
 He credited the team's small size for their easy progression from planning to market.
 Rare founder Chris Stamper was the impetus for the project.
 He had wanted to make a game about destroying buildings for years prior to Blast Corps's development.
 The team worked to fit his idea to a gameplay concept and devised a "Constantly Moving Object" conceit that would give the levels a time limit.
 This idea became the nuclear missile carrier.

 Retro Gamer credited Wakeley for Blast Corps's idiosyncratic ideas and humor in light of the game's serious premise.
 For instance, the Mario Kart 64 "power slide" drift mechanics inspired that of Blast Corps's dump truck.
 Wakeley championed the drift controls against the rest of the team, who found them aggravating.
 The game's lead artist, Ricky Berwick, had developed the vehicle concepts without consideration for their in-game function, and the vehicles were only later retrofitted to the gameplay.
 One of the robot vehicles was designed without an arm because the developers had run out of computer memory to store the data and liked the look anyway.
 Wakeley determined the game's high score "goal medal" objectives, in which players would attempt to better a set completion time on each level.
 Blast Corps's Japanese and American quality assurance teams later competed to push the levels to their limits, which resulted in the game's platinum level objectives.
 Wakeley described these platinum challenges as "just insane" and said he could only finish four himself.